MooersLab/org-mode-voice-in/README.md

 ### Pick word combinations rarely used in normal prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.
 This choice can avoid the accidental insertion of an unintended set of words.
-For example, it is pretty pointless to use the voice command "to-do" to insert an org-mode TODO because this phrase is used frequently in prose.
+For example, using the voice command "to do" to insert an org-mode TODO is pretty pointless because this phrase is used frequently in my prose.
 Instead, I came up with the command ''priority'' and then the associated alphanumeric code for the priority.
-It is quite unlikely that I am going to say the command "priority A1" in my normal prose.
+It is pretty unlikely that I will say the command "priority A1" in my usual prose.

-### Pick word combintations that do not contain over commands
+### Pick word combinations that do not contain other commands
-If you pick a word combination that has a subset of words that are already assigned to another command, then the commands will collide and you will not get the intended effect.
+If you pick a word combination with a subset of words already assigned to another command, the commands will collide, and you will not get the intended effect.
-It is better to pick a synonym for the new command rather than to include the old one
+It is better to pick a synonym for the new command than include the old one.

 ### Use verbs are prefaces
-I use the verb "insert" in front of computer code that I want to insert.
+I use the verb "insert" in front of the computer code that I want to insert.
-I use the verb "expand" to expand the first name of a person into their full name and to expand acronyms into their full term.
+I use the verb "expand" to expand a person's first name into their full name and to expand acronyms into their full term.

 ### Test the commands
-Like other forms of computer code, the Voice In commands need to be tested to ensure that you get the effect that you intend.
+Like other forms of computer code, test the Voice In commands to ensure you get the intended effect.
-The speed with what you vocalize a command has a big impact.
+The speed with which you vocalize a command has a significant impact.
-You may find that you have to verbalize the command at a high speed to avoid having just the first word of the command inserted rather than the full command.
+You may find that you have to verbalize the command at high speed to avoid inserting just the first word of the command rather than the entire command.

-## org-mode TODO voice commands
+## org-mode TODO voice commands with alphanumeric priorities
-One major deficit with the org-mode priority system is that it does not support directly the use of alphanumeric codes for prioritizing tasks.
+One primary deficit with the org-mode priority system is that it does not directly support using alphanumeric codes for prioritizing tasks.
-The default is to use A, B and C as the three property categories.
+The default is to use A, B, and C as the three property categories.
-Most time management books will suggest that you put your to-do items into four quadrants.
+Most time management books suggest putting your to-do items into four quadrants.
-Generally, items that would fall in the category D are things that you should not be doing now, so why waste the effort on setting up this category?
+Generally, items that would fall in category D are things that you should not be doing now, so why waste the effort on setting up this category?
 You can configure in the header of an org document to use a different range of letters for assigning priorities to tasks.
 Alternatively, you can use a range of numbers.

-Unfortunately, org-mode does not directly support alpha-numeric priorities.
+Unfortunately, org-mode does not directly support alphanumeric priorities.
 If you assign tasks priorities A1 through A5, B1 through B5, and C1 through C5, sorting of the list of tasks will lead to A1, B1, and C1 being at the top of the list.
 To get around this problem, I limit the A priorities to 1-10, the B priorities to 11-20, and the C priorities to 21-30.
-Now, the sorting of the list will lead to the proper arrangement where all the A priority items appear at the top of the list.
+Now, the sorting of the list will lead to the proper arrangement where all the A-priority items appear at the top of the list.
-Please note that you probably want to limit your to-do's to three to five in each category because it is highly unlikely that you could accomplish ten to-dos ins day.
+Please note that you probably want to limit your to-do's to three to five in each category because it is doubtful that you could accomplish ten to-dos in a day.

-Now, just say "priority A1" and "*** TODO [#A1]" is inserted.
+Just say "priority A1" and "*** TODO [#A1]" is inserted.
-Next, I described by speech the task to be completed.
+Next, I described the task to be completed by speech.
-Voice In is coded such that the first letter of the first word in the description of the task will be capitalized.
+I coded the Voice In command such that the first letter of the first word in the description of the task will be capitalized.

 The three asterisks set the heading to the third level.
-I use the first level for the title of the orgmode file.
+I use the first level for the title of the org-mode file.
 I use the second level for the date.
-Then all my to do's are under the date heading.
+Then all my to-do's are under the date heading.
-Obviously, you can easily edit these commands to suit your needs.
+You can easily edit these commands to suit your needs.

-The use of alpha-numeric priority codes as advocated in [''Time Power''](https://www.amazon.com/Time-Power-Revolutionary-Management-Professional/dp/0060914904) by Charles Hobbs, a classic book on time management.
+The use of alphanumeric priority codes as advocated in [''Time Power''](https://www.amazon.com/Time-Power-Revolutionary-Management-Professional/dp/0060914904) by Charles Hobbs, a classic book on time management.
-Most of the current popular time management schemes are related, but it is best to start with this source.
+Most popular time management schemes are derivatives, but it is best to start with this source.
+This book has withstood the test of 40 years; see the testimonials on Amazon.
-The system is prinicple driven; some of the derived version are not and are less effective as a result.
+The system is principle-driven; some of the derived versions are not and are less effective as a result.
-The setting up priorities to one's work forces one to make hard choices.
+Setting up priorities for one's work forces one to make hard choices.
 Most people do not like to make these kinds of choices.
-However, by turning this practice into a daily habit, you can overcome the resistance to doing this hard work.
+However, by turning this practice into a daily habit, you can overcome the resistance to this hard work.

 ### TODOs with time estimates